alchemyplatform/aa-sdk/site/guides/send-user-operation.md

     - name: twitter:description
       content: Follow this guide to send a User Operation with Alchemy's Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 prev:
-  text: Smart Accounts
+  text: smart accounts
   link: /smart-accounts/overview
 ---

 # How to Send a User Operation

-This guide will show you how to send a User Operation with Account Kit by creating an Alchemy Provider, connecting it to a Light Account (a type of smart account implementation), and sending a User Operation from that provider.
+This guide will show you how to send a User Operation with Account Kit by creating an Alchemy Provider, connecting it to a LightAccount (a type of smart account implementation), and sending a User Operation from that provider.
 By the end of this guide, you'll have a basic understanding of how to use the SDK.

 ## 1. Create Your Provider